richardeschloss/nuxt-stories/stories/en/Objectives.md

 It depends what I'm building.
 If I'm building a library, that library will have documentation written for it, and I'll want to host that documentation to some static site.
 I.e., that documentation would just be a static hosted version of the stories I write.
 If there has been a major set of features released worth discussing, that's when I like to publish an article about it on popular websites such as Medium.com or dev.to.
 But really, I think I'd be more helpful to the reader if I just published the working stories.
 This way, the reader could just try out features in the browser and tweak

-At the same time though, as I'm building my library and its UI components,